kmeehl/ws_time_tracker/README.md

 TT tries to stay out of your way by waiting for WORK_STOP_DELAY seconds after switching from a working workspace to a non-working workspace to assume you've stopped working.
 The idea is we all context switch out of work in order to answer a quick message, check weather, etc -- but it's best assume we've not stopped working unless we've been off of a working workspace for long enough.
-Similarly, TT will start recording work until you've been in a working workspace for WORK_START_DELAY seconds.
+Similarly, TT will not start recording work until you've been in a working workspace for WORK_START_DELAY seconds.
 WORK_STOP_DELAY and WORK_START_DELAY are configurable values in the script.

 ## Usage